Hamlet on screen: Other screen performances

 In the late nineteenth and early twentieth centuries, the central character, Prince Hamlet, was perceived as effeminate; so it is fitting that the earliest screen success as Hamlet was Sarah Bernhardt in a one-minute film of the fencing scene, in 1900 for the Phono-Cinema Theater exhibit at the Paris 1900 Exhibition.
 The film had the novel feature of having the sound effects of swords clashing, which was synchronized from a Pathé cylinder to be played along with the film.
 Silent versions of the play were directed by Georges Méliès in 1907 (Hamlet), Luca Comerio in 1908, William George Barker in 1910, August Blom in 1910, Cecil Hepworth in 1913 and Eleuterio Rodolfi in 1917.

 In 1920, Svend Gade directed Asta Nielsen in a version derived from Edward Vining's 1881 book "The Mystery of Hamlet", in which Hamlet is a woman who spends her life disguised as a man.

 In Maximilian Schell's performance in Hamlet, Hamlet is an idealist activist standing up to Claudius' corrupt establishment.
 Karl Michael Vogler played Horatio.
 This version was successfully televised, but technical and dubbing issues caused it to be less successful on the English language big-screen.
 The English version is best remembered for being mocked on one of the final episodes of Mystery Science Theater 3000.

 John Gielgud directed Richard Burton in a successful run of the play at the Lunt-Fontanne Theatre in 1964-5.
 A film of the production, Richard Burton's Hamlet played limited engagements in 1964.
 It was made using ELECTRONOVISION, which proved to be an ineffective hybrid of stage and screen methods, although its novelty value made the film a commercial success at the time.

 Philip Saville directed Christopher Plummer in a TV version usually called Hamlet at Elsinore, filmed in black-and-white at Kronborg Slot, the castle at Elsinore where the play is set.
-It featured Michael Caine as Horatio and Robert Shaw as Claudius.
+It featured Michael Caine as Horatio (his only Shakespearean role) and Robert Shaw as Claudius.